 Davao City for 3 days and side-trip to Samal Island

-Flying out from the Iloilo Airport and arriving in Davao Airport, in itself, was already a great experience (for me at least).
-I consider these two as the best looking airports in the whole archipelago.
+Flying out from the Iloilo Airport and arriving at Davao Airport, in itself, was already a great experience (for me at least).
+I consider these two as the best-looking airports in the whole archipelago.
 These are the times when I don’t mind shelling out P200 for the airport terminal fee.
 The top 3 things on my mind, while I was in Davo, were (in no particular order): Philippine Eagle, Samal Island, and the Durian Fruit.

 Departure area of the Davao International Airport